nbicocchi/learn-microservices/modules/communication/slides/4 - Async communication.md

 # Asynchronous communications

-Asynchronous communication is a key architectural pattern in distributed systems where services need to communicate without blocking each other.
-Unlike synchronous communication, where one service sends a request and waits for a response, asynchronous communication allows services to continue processing other tasks while awaiting a response.
+Asynchronous communication is a key architectural pattern in distributed systems.
+Unlike synchronous communication, where one service sends a request and waits for a response, **asynchronous communication allows services to continue processing other tasks while awaiting a response**.

 In an asynchronous communication model, services are decoupled, meaning they do not rely on immediate responses to continue functioning.
 This improves scalability, fault tolerance, and overall system performance, making it an attractive approach for handling large-scale, high-concurrency workloads.